 - 1. Discrete variables keep their actual values until these variables are explicitly changed.
 Differentiated variables have der(x) corresponding to the time-derivative of x, and x is continuous, except when reinit is triggered see section 8.3.6.
 Variable values can be accessed at any time instant during continuous integration and at event instants. - 2.
-At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently. - 3.
+At every time instant, during continuous integration and at event instants, the equations express relations between variables which have to be fulfilled concurrently.. - 3.
 Computation and communication at an event instant does not take time.
 [If computation or communication time has to be simulated, this property has to be explicitly modeled]. - 4.
-There must exist a perfect matching of variables to equations after flattening (perfect matching rule previously called single assignment rule); see also globally balanced section 4.7.
+There must exist a perfect matching of variables to equations after flattening, where a variable can only be matched to equations that can contribute to solving for the variable (perfect matching rule-previously called single assignment rule); see also globally balanced section 4.7.